- Mr Alan Kelly

 As students move through KS3, their understanding of food will grow.
 They will learn about the energy values provided by the three main macronutrients, which will help them to make informed food choices.
 This idea of helping students to make informed choices is carried into Year 9, where students are opened to the idea of understanding where the food they consume actually comes from through the topic of food provenance.
 This opens up a level of philosophical thinking encouraging the students to explore the moral, ecological and ethical dilemmas around food choices and the impact those choices may have on local economies - and even the wider environment.

-At KS4, students who choose to study Food, Preparation and Nutrition as a GCSE subject will develop an understanding of theoretical knowledge surrounding the food industry alongside practical and investigation skills.
+At KS4, students who choose to study Food Preparation and Nutrition as a GCSE subject will develop an understanding of theoretical knowledge surrounding the food industry alongside practical and investigation skills.
 In addition to the theory component, students will be given two separate briefs which will count as their Non-Examination Assessments (NEA).
-Part of this is a food investigation where they will research and test the chemical and functional properties of ingredients by conducting fair tests and evaluating and justifying data to construct a conclusion (for example students will be given an ingredient to research and conduct a practical investigation into.)
+Part of this is a food investigation where they will research and test the chemical and functional properties of ingredients by conducting fair tests and evaluating and justifying data to construct a conclusion.

 Stepping into the Food room is like stepping into a giant kitchen, but with extra tables and chairs.
 Students are immediately aware that this is a room built for practical activity.
 With one third of lessons being practical, it is not long before students hear the words ‘hands washed, aprons on’, signalling the start of another busy hour.

 Practical lessons are both busy and exciting as each student is set the challenging task of completing a dish; preparing, cooking and washing up all equipment.
 To enable students to work confidently and independently to achieve this goal, all practicals are fully supported by both written and visual demonstrations.
 This modelling stage allows the students to watch from home how a dish is made, and even practise before the day of the practical.
 This preparation step in their learning increases both their confidence, enjoyment and the quality of the end product they make.
-This teaching approach also helps us achieve another of our core objectives, which is to get students cooking at home, with many parents testifying of how their children have come home and replicated the dishes they made in school.
+This teaching approach also helps us achieve another of our core objectives, which is to get students cooking at home.
 The theory and knowledge that underpins food preparation and nutrition is a key part of the delivery of this subject.
 This is why we always start our lessons with retrieval practices and continuously question to check on students’ knowledge and understanding.

 In keeping with the idea of instilling in students a passion for cooking, we also offer an afterschool baking club, enabling students to develop further their love for the subject.